 ]]>

-Spring Attendance Matters: How to Re-Engage Students and Finish the Year Strong /blog/spring-attendance-strategies /blog/spring-attendance-strategies#respond Tue, 15 Apr 2025 08:06:00 +0000 /?p=21191 Discover five effective strategies district leaders can use to improve spring attendance, re-engage students after spring break, and reduce chronic absenteeism before the school year ends.
+Spring Attendance Matters: How to Re-Engage Students and Finish the Year Strong /blog/spring-attendance-strategies Tue, 15 Apr 2025 08:06:00 +0000 /?p=21191 Discover five effective strategies district leaders can use to improve spring attendance, re-engage students after spring break, and reduce chronic absenteeism before the school year ends.

 /wp-content/uploads/blog-hero-spring-attendance-strategies.png